From victim to human rights defender

 Human Rights Education Program for Women.

-In August 2012, Turkey adopted the ‘Law to Protect Family and Prevent Violence against Women.’
+On the 8th of March, 2012, Turkey adopted the ‘Law to Protect Family and Prevent Violence against Women.’
 This law seeks to protect women, children and family members of victims of domestic violence, and provide services such as shelters, financial aid and psychological and legal guidance services, including programs on violence prevention.
 However, there is a lack of proper implementation, and violence against women remains very high.